gthierman/ui-kit/README.md

 cd ui-kit
 npm run update
 ```
+Run `npm run new` to open a fresh project containing the updates.

 ## Run the docs
 The docs contain design guidelines and other instructions on how to use the UI kit.